 As some of you may know, I just moved to Boston to work on my Master’s Degree in Gastronomy at Boston University.
-As part of this degree, I am also obtaining a Certificate in Culinary Arts through the Food and Wine program.
-I am completing this certificate program this fall with a Culinary Art Lab that runs Monday through Thursday from 10:00 AM to roughly 6:00 pm.
+As part of this degree, I am also obtaining a Certificate in Culinary Arts through the Food & Wine program.

 Our class began this past Monday, and I was so excited to get started on my culinary education.
 I made sure to complete my readings on Saturday, so I could enjoy my first Patriots game as a Bostonian on Sunday.
 I found a good dive bar to watch the game Sunday night.
 Unfortunately, that left me out pretty late and in turn very tired on Monday morning.
 Still, I was pumped to get in the kitchen.

 Our first class was devoted to knife skills.
 To practice, we had an extensive list of vegetables we were each to cut.
 We spent over four hours cutting vegetables.
 I never realized how many wrong ways there were to cut vegetables.
 It was difficult to think about everything at once: the position of the knife in my hand, the position of the knife on the cutting board, the position of the vegetables, the position of my body, etc. I found my brain being very overwhelmed by all the details.